 Whatever the other merits of Acton's The Bourbons of Naples may be, that passage is astonishingly glib.
 First of all, the betrayal, the arrests, the trials and executions of Republicans were not simply "cruel and unintelligent."
 They were illegitimate, and the entire affair took even other monarchies of Europe by surprise.
 The Czar of Russia (hardly a revolutionary sympathizer) reproached the Bourbons for the massacre of Neapolitan Republicans, saying that he had sent troops to help regain the kingdom, not “to slaughter the flower of Neapolitan culture.”

-reprehensible.
-He gave his word and then broke it and
+behavior was reprehensible.
+He gave his word and then

 rebellious city in Ireland."
 He hanged the Neapolitan

-body loose to fall into the sea.
-(It was recovered by
+loose to fall into the sea.
+(It was recovered by fishermen

 that you may read by clicking

-place in Naples); if one needs to look for a reason
+that had taken place in Naples); if one needs to look for

-why Britain's greatest naval hero is not buried in
+a reason why Britain's greatest naval hero is not buried

 than his behavior in Naples.